 Another strategy for detecting \textit{sybil} attacks is based on a timestamp series approach~\cite{sybil-time-space1, sybil-time-space2, sybil-time-stamp1}.
 The approach explores the relationship between time and space, where two or more vehicles will not pass nearby the same RSU and send requests to it at the same time.
 Thus, an RSU issues digitally signed timestamps to each vehicle.
 Then, each vehicle must attach to beacon messages at least the last two timestamps.
 If two different messages with different identities contain the same last two timestamps, then they belong to a \textit{sybil} vehicle.
 This approach may compromise users' privacy since it requires vehicle authentication at each RSU, which allows third-party entities to assemble a vehicle routing profile.
-In addition, the scheme cannot be applied directly to urban environment with a very complex roadway infrastructure, many signals and intersections, as deeply discussed in~\cite{sybil-time-stamp1}.
+In addition, the scheme cannot be applied directly to an urban environment with a very complex roadway infrastructure, many signals and intersections, as deeply discussed in~\cite{sybil-time-stamp1}.
 Our approach does not depend on the roadway infrastructure.

 Finally, a \textit{sybil} detection approach may use neighboring vehicles to filter malicious vehicles~\cite{sybil-neighborhood1, sybil-neighborhood3}.
 In Grover's et al. approach~\cite{sybil-neighborhood2}, every vehicle builds a neighboring table (which contains vehicles' identities) with different time interval.
 After this process, each vehicle shares its neighboring table with other vehicles.
 If every vehicle has the same neighbors' identities for different time interval, then these identities may belong to the same (\textit{sybil}) vehicle.
 Nonetheless, a \textit{sybil} vehicle may never be detected (\textit{false-negative} results) if it changes its identities between consecutive time intervals.
 As previously discussed, our approach is resilient to \textit{false-negative} results.
 To sum up, if different vehicles stay together for a long period of time, then it results in \textit{false-positive} \textit{sybil} detections.

 We compare our proposed privacy-preserving \textit{sybil} detection protocol to other similar approaches on Table~\ref{tab:comparison}.
 The main advantage of our scheme is its resilience to \textit{false-negative} detection results without a centralized infrastructure during detection time, which imposes less overhead on RSUs and, therefore, significantly decreases the average time to detect \textit{sybil} attacks.
-The dependency of a centralized infrastructure may also compromise VANET services if a more sophisticated network attack also make such infrastructure unavailable.
+The dependency on a centralized infrastructure may also compromise VANET services if a more sophisticated network attack also makes such infrastructure unavailable.

 \section{Conclusion and Future Work}